Jersey Shore's Mike The Situation Sorrentino Is Engaged to Lauren Pesce

 Dave Kotinsky/Getty Images for MTV

-In tonight's all-new episode of Jersey Shore: Family Vacation, viewers watched Mike reveal his plans to pop the question to his ladylove.
+In tonight's all-new episode of Jersey Shore: Family Vacation, viewers saw a preview for next week's episode teasing an engagement announcement may be coming soon.

-As we know now, it's happening in a future episode very soon!

 The couple first met while in college and started dating long before Jersey Shore even began.
 While they called things off before the show started filming, the pair was able to reconcile when the show wrapped in 2012.
 They have been together ever since and have documented their love story on social media.